pischky/Linux-Device-Driver-for-Character-LCD-Kernel-Level/README.md

 $ make
 $ sudo make install
 ````
+**Note:** If any of the `apt-get`above updates the linux kernel you should do a reboot before proceeding.

 The driver should now load on every boot.
 Boot now and test:
 ````
 $ echo "Hello" >/dev/klcd